A vulnerable person-related employment check may be needed by:

-- volunteers working in community services, for example, mental health, homelessness, migrant services, women’s services, youth support services
+- volunteer with community services such as mental health, homelessness, migrant services, women’s services, youth support services

-There are no laws requiring people to have this type of check, but an organisation may want you to have one as a condition of working with them.
+There's no law that requires you to have this check, but an organisation may ask you to have one as a condition of working with them.

 Vulnerable person-related employment checks are valid for three years.
 You can apply for a new check if your existing check will expire within six months.

-If your work requires you to have a Working with Children Check or an NDIS worker check you will not require a vulnerable person-related check.
+If your work requires you to have a Working with Children Check or an NDIS worker check you don't need a vulnerable person-related check.

 How to apply